bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	=========================== =========== ============================================== ==========================
 	Property                    Data type   Description                                    Default
 	=========================== =========== ============================================== ==========================
-	startPageUid                integer     UID of the page where the quiz beginns.
-1 resultPageUid               integer     UID of the page for the quiz results to show. defaultQuizUid              integer     UID of the quiz to show.
+	startPageUid                integer     UID of the page where to restart (listPid). showPageUid                 integer     UID of the single-page of a quiz (detailPid). resultPageUid               integer     UID of the page where to show quiz results. defaultQuizUid              integer     UID of the quiz to show.
 1 showAnswerPage              boolean     Show an answer page after every submit?
 1 showOwnAnswers              integer     Show the answers of the quiz taker?
 0,1 or 2.
 1 showCorrectAnswers          integer     Show the correct answers?
 0, 1 or 2.
 1 showEveryAnswer             integer     Show every answer?
-0, 1 or 2.
+0, 1 or 2 (see below).
 0 showAnswersAtFinalPage      boolean     Show solutions at the final page?
-0 showAllAnswers              boolean     Show finally all answers (no. of choices)?
-0 showPoints                  boolean     Show the possible/reached points?
+1 showAllAnswers              boolean     Show finally all answers (no. of choices)?
+1 showPoints                  boolean     Show the possible/reached points if maximum>0?
 1 showPageNo                  boolean     Show the page number / number of pages?
 1 showQuestionNo              boolean     Show the question no. / no. of questions?
 0 checkAllStars               boolean     Check all stars on star rating by default?
 0